frankieliu/hugo/content/posts/ericcto-segment-tree.md

 ## Laziness built in {#laziness-built-in}

 In AtCoder 153 Silver Fox vs Monster.
-The usage of segment tree is particularly interesting because it is not for range query, but range a range update.
+The usage of segment tree is particularly interesting because it is not for range query, but for a range update.
 Whereas the queries are for particular elements in the range after range updates.
 Therefore it is useful to just keep information at the intermediate nodes without pushing to the children.